Magoosh will update this post as more information becomes available.

 >> Read: LSAT-Flex Score Conversion Table (How to Predict Your LSAT Flex Score!)

 On October 7, 2020, AAMC announced their plans to return to regularly scheduled programming in 2021.
 That means administering MCAT exams on the typical full-year schedule, and holding only in-person administrations of the full-length exam.
 AAMC is adding a new January testing option, and offering an afternoon testing session (non-morning-people rejoice!).

 AAMC will have new health and safety standards at testing centers, to help keep testers safe during their exam.
 You can learn more in AAMC’s FAQs: The MCAT and COVID-19.

-All full-length MCAT test dates have been canceled globally.
-However, The AAMC is offering a shortened MCAT for the remainder of 2020.
-This exam is 5 hours and 45 minutes long, as opposed to the normal 7 and a half hours.
+At the onset of the COVID-19 pandemic, AAMC cancelled MCAT exams and then offered a shortened MCAT for the remainder of 2020.
+This exam was 5 hours and 45 minutes long, as opposed to the normal 7 and a half hours.
 AAMC also added three new test dates: June 28, September 27, and September 28, and expedited score release timelines.
-If you were scheduled to take one of those exams, you should have received a cancellation email.
+If you were scheduled to take one of the cancelled exams, you should have received a cancellation email.

 For more information direct from AAMC, read AAMC’s June 29th letter to MCAT examinees, which provides the most recent developments in regards to testing and fall 2021 admissions.